 |

-The ETV&G was created in Tennessee in 1869 by the consolidation of the East Tennessee and Georgia Railroad and the East Tennessee and Virginia Railroad.
+The ETV&G was created in Tennessee in 1869 by the consolidation of the East Tennessee & Georgia Railroad and the East Tennessee & Virginia Railroad.
 The former linked Knoxville and Dalton while the latter connected Knoxville to Bristol, TN.

-In 1880-81, the ETV&G purchased the Georgia Southern Railroad (the former Selma, Rome and Dalton Railroad), giving it a line from Dalton to Selma, Alabama.
-In 1881 it bought the Macon and Brunswick Railroad, a 174-mile road between Macon and Brunswick.
+In 1880-81 the ETV&G purchased the Georgia Southern Railroad (the former Selma, Rome & Dalton Railroad), giving it a line from Dalton to Selma, Alabama.
+In 1881 it bought the Macon & Brunswick Railroad, a 174-mile road between Macon and Brunswick.
 To connect these widely separated lines, the ETV&G built its “Atlanta Division” from Rome to Atlanta to Macon, a distance of 158 miles.
 It was completed in 1882.

-In 1886 the railroad was sold under foreclosure and reorganized as the East Tennessee, Virginia and Georgia Railway.
+In 1886 the railroad was sold under foreclosure and reorganized as the East Tennessee, Virginia & Georgia Railway.
 It was controlled by the Richmond Terminal Company from 1887 to 1892.

 In the 1889 edition of The Official Railway List, the ETV&G reported operating 1,465 miles of railroad, 233 locomotives, 161 passenger cars, and 7,336 freight and miscellaneous cars.